muety/wakapi/README.md

   ghcr.io/muety/wakapi:latest
 ```

 **Note:** By default, SQLite is used as a database.
-To run Wakapi in Docker with MySQL or Postgres, see [Dockerfile](https://github.com/muety/wakapi/blob/master/Dockerfile) and [config.default.yml](https://github.com/muety/wakapi/blob/master/config.default.yml) for further options.
+To run Wakana in Docker with MySQL or Postgres, see [Dockerfile](https://github.com/muety/wakapi/blob/master/Dockerfile) and [config.default.yml](https://github.com/muety/wakapi/blob/master/config.default.yml) for further options.

-If you want to run Wakapi on **Kubernetes**, there is [wakapi-helm-chart](https://github.com/andreymaznyak/wakapi-helm-chart) for quick and easy deployment.
+If you want to run Wakana on **Kubernetes**, there is [wakapi-helm-chart](https://github.com/andreymaznyak/wakapi-helm-chart) for quick and easy deployment.

 #### Docker Compose

 Alternatively, you can use Docker Compose for an even more straightforward deployment.
 See [compose.yml](https://github.com/muety/wakapi/blob/master/compose.yml) for configuration details.

-Wakapi supports [Docker Secrets](https://docs.docker.com/compose/how-tos/use-secrets/) for the following variables: `WAKAPI_PASSWORD_SALT`, `WAKAPI_DB_PASSWORD`, `WAKAPI_MAIL_SMTP_PASS`.
+Wakana supports [Docker Secrets](https://docs.docker.com/compose/how-tos/use-secrets/) for the following variables: `WAKAPI_PASSWORD_SALT`, `WAKAPI_DB_PASSWORD`, `WAKAPI_MAIL_SMTP_PASS`.
 You can set these either by having them mounted as a secret file, or directly pass them as environment variables.

 ##### Example